15 Day Cape York Camping Drive Safari | NW

 We STRONGLY RECOMMEND buying personal Travel Insurance to avoid paying any cancellation fees!

-If you need to cancel your tour for any circumstances relating to COVID-19 the non-refundable deposit may be transferred to an available Cape York departure in 2022.
+If you need to cancel your tour for any circumstances relating to COVID-19 and government implemented border closures the non-refundable deposit may be transferred to an available Cape York departure in 2022.

 Final payment is due 65 days prior to departure.
 For tours departing in less than 65 days full immediate payment is required.
 As this tour is accessing remote areas, the tour itinerary may change due to weather and road conditions and this is the decision of the operator.
 We STRONGLY RECOMMEND all attending passengers have their own TRAVEL insurance.